pizza654321/stock-chart-discord-bot/README.md

 ## Get started

 1. Install dependencies: `yarn`
 2. Add a `.env` file in the project root with the following lines, fill in your own values.
+Make sure not to make that file public if you fork this, add it to gitignore or else someone can steal your bot's token

 ```
 DISCORD_API_TOKEN=